rpgoldman/pyDcop/docs/index.rst

 Overview
 --------

-pyDCOP is a library and command line application for **Distributed Constraints Optimization Problems** (aka DCOP).
+pyDCOP is a library and command line application for **Distributed Constraint Optimization Problems** (DCOP).

-A Distributed Constraints Optimization Problems is traditionally represented as a tuple
+A Distributed Constraint Optimization Problem is traditionally represented as a tuple
 :math:`\langle \mathcal{A}, \mathcal{X}, \mathcal{D}, \mathcal{C}, \mu \rangle`
 , where: